 These headphones are also certified IP56 for dust and water resistance, which is a nice touch for listening on the go since it protects against exposure to the elements.
 If you want earbuds with an ANC feature, consider the TOZO NC7 Truly Wireless.
 However, they lack the sound customization features found with the JBL.

 If you're looking for more budget in-ear picks, check out our recommendations for the best earbuds under $50.

 Aug 01, 2023: Replaced the Skullcandy Riff Wireless 2 with the Sony WH-CH520 Wireless as 'Best On-Ears' and replaced the TOZO NC7 Truly Wireless with the JBL Vibe Beam True Wireless as 'Best Earbuds'.

-Our recommendations above are what we think are currently the best headphones under $50 to buy for most people.
-We factor in the price (a cheaper headphone wins over a pricier one if the difference isn't worth it), feedback from our visitors and availability (no headphones that are difficult to find or almost out of stock everywhere).
+Our recommendations above are what we think are currently the best wireless headphones under $50 to buy for most people.
+We factor in the price (cheaper headphones win over pricier ones if the difference isn't worth it), feedback from our visitors, and availability (no headphones that are difficult to find or almost out of stock everywhere).

 If you would like to choose for yourself, here is the list of all our reviews for headphones under $50.
 Be careful not to get caught up in the details.
 There are no perfect headphones.
 Personal taste, preference, and listening habits will matter more in your selection.